SUPPORT CHILDREN TO EXPLORE A WORLD OF POSSIBILITY

 IN 2020, WE HELPED...

-We make sure we can be there to help when children need us most.
-In 2020, we pushed for peace in Yemen, the repatriation of children trapped in Syria, and we have fundraising appeals for both crises.
+In 2020, we pushed for peace in Yemen and the repatriation of children trapped in Syria, and we have ongoing fundraising appeals for both crises, as well as our Coronavirus response.
 Our Beirut explosion response was set up to provide immediate support through our emergency fund (read more about the fund here).
 Whether children are at risk due to conflict or natural disasters, we ensure we’re there providing all we can to ease their suffering and help recovery.

 Take a look at the work we did with donations for our Cyclone Idai appeal.